International Orchestral Academy

 The position is unpaid.
 Trainees shall be fully funded by their home University/Academy through the Erasmus+ programme (or similar programmes) designed for students´ mobility and professional practice.
 There is no financial reward whatsoever from the orchestra towards the Academy members.
 Travel costs to/from Ostrava, living expenses, such as board and lodging, insurance, concert dress, etc. are to be fully covered by the Academy member.
 Usual Erasmus+ monthly support is fine to cover all of that considering the Czech Republic life standard.

-IOA opens positions in these sections: violin, viola, violoncello, flute, oboe, clarinet, trumpet, trombone, French horn, tuba, harp, percussions
+IOA opens positions in these sections: violin, violoncello, oboe, trumpet

-Results will be announced by mail by 15th May 2021.
+Result will be announced to each applicant by mail by 21st June 2021.

 Autumn semester 2021: 23.08.2021 – 31.01.2022